Apartment | 2 bedrooms | sleeps 5

 The apartment occupies two floors: on the ground floor there is a fully-fitted kitchen, a large bedroom with a double bed, a single wrought-iron bed, a wooden wardrobe, a bathroom with shower unit, bidet, washing machine and hairdryer.
 The kitchen and bedroom have a ceiling with wooden rafters.

-The lower floor comprises a living room with a double sofa-bed, fireplace and satellite TV.
+The lower floor comprises a living room with a double sofa-bed, fireplace , satellite TV and DVD player.
 The living room with a stone arched ceiling looks onto a delightful garden immersed in the Ligurian countryside, overlooked by two century-old olive trees.

 |Further details outdoors|